android606/ultimate_mcp_server_windows/README.md

 ### Research and Analysis

-Research teams can use LLM Gateway to:
+Research teams can use Ultimate MCP Server to:

 - Compare outputs from different models
 - Process research papers efficiently